In this guide check out how to fix 5G not working or not showing up error on Android phones.

 Reboot Your Phone:

 Rebooting your device may solve many problems on your device.
-So, pressing the Power button and selecting Reboot is the first thing you should do it on your smartphone.
+So, pressing the Power button and selecting Reboot is the first thing you should do on your smartphone.

 Rebooting takes extra seconds when compared to Airplane mode, but both do the same work.